 What’s been and what’s happening at 24:7?

 As you know, we started our 24:7 Theatre Festival in 2004 with nothing but goodwill.
 Its continuing success elicited the backing of financial and in-kind supporters.
 However, the increasing need for “match funding” has prompted us to set up a Crowdfunding campaign to attract some cold, hard cash.
-Set within an ever-changing financial climate, 24:7’s “Can-Do” attitude towards theatre production has always won through and now you have an opportunity to collaborate with us in a direct, practical way!
+Set within an ever-changing financial climate, 24:7’s “Can-Do” attitude towards theatre production has always won through and over the last month you had an opportunity to collaborate with us in a direct, practical way!

-24:7 alumni past and present have already lent their support to the funder by filming short sequences (watch the video here).
+24:7 alumni past and present have lent their support to the funder by filming short sequences (watch the video here).
 TV actors such as Joe Sims (Broadchurch), Noreen Kershaw (also a BAFTA-winning director) and Vicky Binns (formerly of Coronation Street) are behind the project.
-Incentives include goody bags, tickets for the Media Launch and Festival shows, meeting patrons and celebrities, and sponsorship of the individual plays and workshops.

 To lessen the financial risk, a Big Festival Weekend will replace our usual week-long event.
 A programme of new plays, monologues, workshops and family friendly pieces will take place from 24 – 26 July at the Martin Harris Centre for Music and Drama at Manchester University.